 Pipe Insulators

-Can you file a home insurance claim for burst water pipes?
+Does home insurance cover damage from burst water pipes?

 If you do experience a burst pipe, we've got you covered.
 Homeowners insurance protects you from water damage from frozen pipes.
-It's important to know that an insurance claim may not be covered if you vacate a property for long periods and do not properly prepare your home for cold weather.
-If you are leaving a home for an extended period of time, maintain a temperature of 55 degrees F or above and consult a plumber that can recommend extra measures to protect plumbing.
+It's important to know that an insurance claim is often not covered if you vacate a property for long periods and do not properly prepare your home for cold weather.
+If you are leaving a home for an extended period of time, maintain a temperature of 55 degrees F or above and consult a plumber who can recommend extra measures to protect plumbing.
+You should also contact your home insurance carrier and let them know — you may a different type of home insurance policy.

 Learn more about homeowners insurance in Virginia >